STSyn: Speeding Up Local SGD with Straggler-Tolerant Synchronization: Problem Formulation

 In local SGD, at each synchronization round $j$, the PS first broadcasts the global model parameter $\mathbf{w}^{j}$ to a subset of workers $\mathcal{M}^j \subseteq \mathcal{M}$.
 Then by setting the local model as $\mathbf{w}_m^{j,0}=\mathbf{w}^j$, each worker $m$ in $\mathcal{M}^j$ starts to perform local updates.
 At the end of round $j$, each worker $m$ is assumed to complete $U_m^j\geq 0$ local updates, with each given as

 for any $u=0,...,U_m^j-1$ if $U_m^j\geq 1$.
-Here $\alpha$ is the stepsize; the mini-batch $\{\xi_{m,b}^{j,u}\}_{b=1}^B$ of size $B$ is generated randomly for each local update from dataset $\mathcal{D}_m$; and $\nabla F(\mathbf{w}_{m}^{j,u}; \xi_{m,b}^{j,u})$ is the local gradient of loss function $F$ computed with local parameter $\mathbf{w}_{m}^{j,u}$ and data sample $\xi_{m,b}^{j,u}$.
+Here $\alpha$ is the stepsize; the mini-batch $\{\xi_{m,b}^{j,u}\}_{b=1}^B$ of size $B$ is generated randomly for each local update from dataset $\mathcal{D}_m$; and $\nabla F_m(\mathbf{w}_{m}^{j,u}; \xi_{m,b}^{j,u})$ is the local gradient of loss function $F$ computed with local parameter $\mathbf{w}_{m}^{j,u}$ and data sample $\xi_{m,b}^{j,u}$.
 After the computation, the PS then selects a subset $\mathcal{S}^j \subseteq \mathcal{M}^j$ of $S^j$ workers to upload their local parameters, yielding the global parameter $\mathbf{w}^{j+1}$ given as

-The next round $j+1$ then starts and the training continues until a convergence criterion is satisfied, with the total number of rounds defined as $J$.
+The next round $j+1$ then starts and the training continues until a convergence criterion is satisfied, i.e., the trained model reaches a target test accuracy, with the total number of rounds defined as $J$.
 The whole process is illustrated in Fig.~\ref{PS}.